Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 - Applying color information from external imagery or integrated photos.

-BIM platforms often differ significantly in how well they support direct point clouds, but potential performance limitations necessitate careful preparation in almost any situation.
+BIM platforms often differ significantly in how well they support direct point clouds, but potential performance limitations necessitate careful preparation in almost every situation.
 Large-scale projects often perform best when shown using a tiled approach that loads only the relevant portions of the point cloud, offering access to the complete dataset while maintaining the responsiveness of the system.
 On the other hand, some companies might find specialized middleware solutions a better option in comparison, managing the complex point cloud data separately while offering lightweight reference objects to the BIM environment when requested.

 The final step in the integration process is all about establishing precise alignment between the point cloud and the BIM environment.
-Some approaches extract key reference planes and lines to serve as direct modeling guides, while others maintain the point cloud as a purely visual reference material.
+Some approaches extract key reference planes and lines to serve as direct modeling guides, while others maintain the point cloud as purely visual reference material.

 What types of laser scanners are commonly used?